silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

     2
     6

-No more error message! `x = eval gets` is basically the Ruby way of saying "x is whatever the user inputs".
+No more error message. `x = eval gets` is basically the Ruby way of saying "x is whatever the user inputs".
 Since we told it x is 2, it can do the multiplication just fine, so it prints 6 since 2&times;3=6.
 But Ruby knows how to multiply more than just numbers.
 This time, try telling Ruby that x is `"ha"`